 In general, the framing joists are spaced 16” apart when using a 5/4×6″ decking product, but can vary based on the decking product selected.

 Recommended joist spacing for Western Red Cedar Decking

 All clear grade categories

 The joist size need is directly related to the size of the deck.
 Joists spaced 16 inches on center can span 1.5 times in feet their depth in inches.
 A 2×8 up to 12 feet; 2×10 to 15 feet and 2×12 to 18 feet.

 Using high quality pressure treated lumber is recommended.
 Use caution when choosing products based solely on price, as there are differences in the type of wood used, as well as pressure treating products and methods.

-Most decking can be secured using nails, screws or hidden fasteners and should be selected based on the look you desire, as well as manufacturer’s recommendations.
+Most decking can be secured using nails, screws or hidden fasteners, and should be selected based on the look you desire, as well as the manufacturer’s recommendations.